1. What is a hobby?

 Some hobbies do result in a small income but that can't be the main reason for doing them.

 It was a simple lesson I have never forgotten.
-If you can do something and just be at one with the simple pleasure of doing it then you are aligned with self.
+If you can do something and just be at one with the simple pleasure of doing it then you are aligned with self and living as nature made us to be - mind and body together and at one.

 Everyday Feelgood Factors